 - 1. You accept an offer of indeterminate, full-time employment from a B.C. employer who is willing to support your application for permanent residence through the BC PNP. - 2.
 If you and your employer meet the program requirements and your employer is prepared to support your application, you can submit an application to the BC PNP office. - 3.
 The BC PNP will assess your application against program criteria, and if we approve your application, we will nominate you for permanent residence.
-If necessary, we will provide you with a work permit support letter so you can apply to Citizenship and Immigration Canada (CIC) to obtain or renew a work permit to start or continue working in B.C. for your employer while you wait for the decision about your permanent residence application. - 4.
-After the BC PNP nominates you for permanent residence, you (and your spouse and dependent children, if applicable) must apply for permanent residence to CIC under the Provincial Nominee Class.
+If necessary, we will provide you with a work permit support letter so you can apply to CIC to obtain or renew a work permit to start or continue working in B.C. for your employer while you wait for the decision about your permanent residence application. - 4.
+After the BC PNP nominates you for permanent residence, you must apply for permanent residence to CIC under the Provincial Nominee Class.
 You will have six months from the date of your nomination to apply to CIC. - 5.
 If CIC approves your application, you will be issued a permanent resident visa to live in Canada.